mcekovic/kubernetes-test/README.md

 ### Important Points

-#### Docker Image
+#### OCI/Docker Image
 - Use fixed base image version
 - Use two-stage image build to reduce image size and attack surface area
 - In the build stage fetch the Spring Boot fat jar Java artifact (in this test plain copy is used for simplicity)
 - Use Spring Boot layer tools to produce a layered image
 - Do not run the container as root, create group and user for the app
-- Externalize JVM options into Kubernetes deployment object
+- Externalize JVM options out of Dockerfile into Kubernetes descriptors
 - Build image directly into `k8s.io` namespace to avoid using image registry for local development

 #### Kubernetes Objects